duresha/legacy-sheet-template/README.md

    npm run dev
    ```

-4. Open your browser to the URL shown in your terminal (typically http://localhost:5173)
+4. Open your browser to the URL shown in your terminal (typically http://localhost:3000)

+## How to Use

+1. **Upload PDF**: Use the left panel to upload a genealogy PDF via drag & drop or file picker
+2. **Review Extracted Data**: The app will extract structured genealogy data and display it in a preview
+3. **Apply to Template**: Click "Apply to Template" to populate the right panel with the extracted data
+4. **Customize if Needed**: The template will update with the extracted data, maintaining proper formatting
+5. **Export as PDF**: Click "Save PDF" to export the final document with all formatting preserved

 ## Building for Production